cocoa-hep/cocoa-hep/docs/intro/installation.rst

 Install from Docker
 --------
-The most convenient way to install SCD is to use its `Docker <https://github.com/scd-hep/scd-hep/blob/main/Dockerfile>`_ image from the home area.
+The most convenient way to install COSA is to use its `Docker <https://github.com/scd-hep/scd-hep/blob/main/Dockerfile>`_ image from the home area.

 After installing docker execute the following commands
     .. code-block:: none